 The Benefits Of Using A Blank Recipe Journal

-A blank recipe journal is a cookbook with blank pages, allowing you to create a personalized cookbook.
+A blank recipe journal is a cookbook with blank pages that allows you to create your own personal cookbook.
 Blank recipe journal layouts typically have headings for the ingredients, cooking instructions, and space for taking notes.
 Some even allow you to give the recipe a rating.
-Recipe journals provide a simple and convenient way of accessing your favorite recipes.
+Personal recipe journals provide a simple and convenient way of accessing your favorite recipes.
 They’re different from regular cookbooks in that you fill them with your most treasured recipes rather than having recipes dictated to you by a publisher.

 I have plenty of cookbooks on my bookshelf (if you ask my husband, he’ll say I have too many).
-Yet, when it came time to make my favorite meals, it always seemed like a chore just to find the recipes.
+Yet, when it came time to make my favorite meals, it always seemed like a chore just to find the recipes I wanted.
 Sometimes it felt like I spent more time searching through cookbooks for a recipe than I did preparing the actual meal.

 That is, until I got smart and started saving my favorite recipes in blank recipe journals.
 Being able to save recipes from various websites and cookbooks in one location has made cooking easier and more fun.
-Many are familiar with recipe cards, but blank recipe notebooks are just coming of age.
-They offer a wealth of benefits over old-fashioned recipe cards.
+Many are familiar with recipe cards, but using the right blank recipe book to write in can provide a much better experience.
+Premade books offer a wealth of benefits over old-fashioned recipe cards.

-Yes, you can use a regular notebook for this, but these DIY cookbooks include recipe templates that make recording the ingredients and directions a breeze.
-Most come with a table of contents that make it easy to find the recipe you’re looking for.
+Yes, you can use a regular notebook for this, but DIY cookbooks include recipe templates that make recording the ingredients and directions a breeze.
+Most even come with a table of contents that makes it easy to find the recipe you’re looking for!

 Easily Manage Internet Recipes

-My blank recipe journal is how I now keep track of my favorite recipes.
-Some of my favorite recipes are ones I didn’t find in a cookbook.
-Since i’ve started using blank recipe notebooks, I’ve been easily able to retrieve any internet recipe, whether it’s from the web, Pinterest or Facebook.
-Before, I would go online and read the recipe from my phone when I cooked an internet recipe.
-That was such a pain.
-Having a book to store my favorite recipes has been a tremendous help.
-I just flip through my DIY cookbook to find the recipe I want and get to cooking.
+Some of my favorite recipes are ones I found online.
+Since I’ve started using blank recipe journals, I’ve been easily able to record any of my favorite recipes from Pinterest, Facebook, or anywhere around the internet.
+Having to read a recipe from my phone when I cooked was a pain.
+Having a blank recipe book to write in has been a tremendous help.
+I just flip through my DIY cookbook to find the recipe I want and get cooking!

 Find Favorite Recipes with Ease

-I keep a few blank recipe journals on hand so when I find a good new recipe, I can save it right away.
-New recipes go into a general book.
-Most blank recipe books allow you to rate a recipe.
-After I make the dish, I’ll rate it and make notes on any substitutions, corrections, or changes I made.
-If my family liked it enough, I’ll later copy it to a blank recipe book I keep all of my favorite recipes in.
-It’s always in my kitchen, ready to be used.
-This way, when it comes time to cook a favorite dish, I know exactly where to find it.
+After I make a dish, I’ll rate it and make notes on any substitutions, corrections, or changes I made.
+If my family and I liked it enough, I’ll later copy it to a personal recipe journal where I record my favorites.
+I keep a blank recipe book to write in right in my kitchen so that when it comes time to cook a favorite dish, I know exactly where to find it.